 The Granoff Student Health Center on the West Campus is a modern, one-story facility, located in the residence complex off Wintergreen Avenue.
 The building is divided by two long corridors, off which are various labs and treatment rooms.
 It contains diagnostic, treatment, and psychiatric areas, as well as staff and administrative offices.
 The University Police Office is also located in the Granoff Center.

 Manson Van B. Jennings Hall houses the departments of Biology, Chemistry, Nursing and Physics.
 Providing more than 92,000 square feet of usable space, Jennings Hall has 66 laboratories, a large amphitheater, a library, and classrooms.
-The university's Academic Computer Center also is in Jennings Hall.

 John Lyman Center for the Performing Arts